MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-salesforce-to-microsoft-cloud-app-security.md

 #ms.custom:

 ---
+*Applies to: Microsoft Cloud App Security*

 # Connect Salesforce to Microsoft Cloud App Security
-This section provides instructions for connecting Cloud App Security to your existing Salesforce account using the app connector API.
+This section provides instructions for connecting Microsoft  Cloud App Security to your existing Salesforce account using the app connector API.

 ## How to connect Salesforce to Cloud App Security